Patient awarded five-figure settlement for avoidable amputation

 Our client underwent extensive rehabilitation before eventually being discharged home.
 As a result of the negligence, our client was left with significant physical and psychological symptoms and she required help with personal care and household chores.

 Liability was initially denied and so we issued proceedings.
-The defendant then admitted failing to provide our client with appropriate care and so we entered into settlement negotiations.
+The defendant then admitted failing to provide our client with appropriate care and so we entered into settlement negotiations and succeeded in obtaining a five-figure sum for our client.

-If you have any questions about the above case study or would like to speak with a medical negligence solicitor, call us for a free consultation on 0800 916 9049 or contact us online.
+If you have any questions about the above case study or would like to speak with a medical negligence lawyer, contact us online.